FortinetCloudCSE/Public-Cloud-104-CNAPP/content/01Cloud101/qwiklabs.md

 ![](https://fortinetcloudcse.github.io/Public-Cloud-104-CNAPP/01cloud101/img/aws-login.png)

 ## Logged into AWS, Close Qwiklabs
-If you are seeing the page below, feel free to close Qwiklabs!
+If you are seeing a page like the image below, feel free to close Qwiklabs and return to the Xperts course to continue your work.

 ![](https://fortinetcloudcse.github.io/Public-Cloud-104-CNAPP/01cloud101/img/aws-account-user-logged-in.png)